Condoleezza Rice: Personal life

-From 2003 to 2017, Rice co-owned a home in Palo Alto, California with Randy Bean.
-According to public records, the two initially purchased the home with a third investor, Stanford University professor Coit D. Blacker, who later sold his line of credit to the two women.
+From 2003 to 2017, Rice co-owned a house in Palo Alto, California with a woman, Randy Bean.
+According to public records, the two initially bought the house with a third investor, Stanford University professor Coit D. Blacker, who later sold his line of credit to the two women.
 The property arrangement was first revealed in Glenn Kessler's book The Confidante: Condoleezza Rice and the Creation of the Bush Legacy (2007), sparking rumors about the nature of Rice and Bean's relationship.
 Kessler has stated he "did not know if this meant there was something more to the relationship between the women beyond a friendship."

 On August 20, 2012, Rice was one of the first two women to be admitted as members to Augusta National Golf Club; the other was South Carolina financier Darla Moore.
 In 2014, Rice was named to the ESPNW Impact 25.
+Rice has described her faith as Presbyterian, being a noted member of Menlo Park Presbyterian Church.
+She has also been a member at Westminster Presbyterian Church USA in Alabama.

 Music

-While Rice ultimately did not become a professional pianist, she still practices often and plays with a chamber music group.
-She accompanied cellist Yo-Yo Ma playing Johannes Brahms' Violin Sonata in D minor at Constitution Hall in April 2002 for the National Medal of Arts Awards.
+At the age of 15, Rice played a Mozart Piano Concerto with the Denver Symphony Orchestra, her prize for winning a student music competition.
+Until college, she planned to become a professional pianist and still plays with an amateur chamber music group in Washington.
+She accompanied cellist Yo-Yo Ma in playing Johannes Brahms' Violin Sonata in D minor at Constitution Hall in April 2002 for the National Medal of Arts Awards.

-At the age of 15, she played Mozart with the Denver Symphony, and while Secretary of State she played regularly with a chamber music group in Washington.
-She does not play professionally, but has performed at diplomatic events at embassies, including a performance for Queen Elizabeth II, and she has performed in public with cellist Yo-Yo Ma and singer Aretha Franklin.
+She has performed at diplomatic events at embassies, including a performance for Queen Elizabeth II, and she has performed in public with cellist Yo-Yo Ma and singer Aretha Franklin.
 In 2005, Rice accompanied Charity Sunshine Tillemann-Dick, a 21-year-old soprano, for a benefit concert for the Pulmonary Hypertension Association at the Kennedy Center in Washington.
 She performed briefly during her cameo appearance in the "Everything Sunny All the Time Always" episode of 30 Rock.
 She has stated that her favorite composer is Johannes Brahms, because she thinks Brahms's music is "passionate but not sentimental."
-On a complementary note, on Friday, April 10, 2009, on The Tonight Show with Jay Leno, she stated that her favorite band is Led Zeppelin.
+On a complementary note, Rice has revealed on multiple occasions that she enjoys the band Led Zeppelin, and in a 2009 appearance on The Tonight Show with Jay Leno, she stated that it was her favorite band.

 As Secretary of State, Rice was ex officio a member of the Board of Trustees of the John F. Kennedy Center for the Performing Arts.
-As the end of their tenures approached in January 2009, outgoing President Bush appointed her to a six-year term as a general trustee, filling a vacancy on the board.
+As the end of their tenures approached in January 2009, outgoing President Bush appointed her to a six-year term on the board of trustees.